Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Coat and Grooming

-• Birman: Known for a silky, single coat with a minimal undercoat.
-This texture makes them less prone to tangling, usually requiring only a weekly brush.
+• Birman: Known for a silky, single coat without a woolly undercoat.

 Key Visual Differences